 Supporting the Advancement of Safe Nuclear Power

-We in southwest Michigan are familiar with the benefits of safe nuclear power.
-The D.C.
-Cook and Palisades nuclear generating stations not only provide our region with a steady supply of energy, they employ nearly 2,000 people and account for the largest revenue sources in Berrien and Van Buren counties.
-I support a visionary nuclear policy to create jobs and reduce our reliance upon traditional fossil fuels.
-I also support the development of a safe, permanent storage site for the nation’s spent nuclear fuel – rather than scattered at sites across the country and on the shores of our Great Lakes – as well as use of recycling technologies that other developed nations have been utilizing for years.
+Southwest Michigan is home to two nuclear power plants – D.C.
+Cook and Palisades – which not only provide our region with a steady supply of energy, but employ nearly 2,000 people and account for the largest revenue sources in Berrien and Van Buren counties.
+I support a visionary nuclear policy to create jobs, spur manufacturing, and reduce our reliance upon traditional fossil fuels.